naiduprakash/leetcode-problems/README.md

 # leetcode-problems
-Leetcode solutions with link to the respective problem statment
+Leetcode solutions with link to the respective problem statement

 1. [Two Sum](problems/1.two-sum.md)